lobs-core Β· Standalone Agent Runtime

 Task Queue View

 Browse active, completed, and blocked tasks.
-Filter by agent type or model tier.
-See what's running right now.
+Filter by agent type or model tier, and see what is running now.

 Chat Interface